 Cheap Mexican Restaurants On The Strip

 Tacos El Gordo: In our estimation, Tacos El Gordo is the best cheap Mexican food in Las Vegas, albeit slightly away from the action.
 To find the authentic restaurant, walk north from Wynn and Encore and you’ll stumble upon it on your right as you approach Peppermill and Resorts World across the street.
 Inside, you’ll find an assortment of inexpensive, yet delicious, tacos.

 While the typical menu offers a significant amount of value, with burritos, tacos, and quesadillas costing under $20, the real draw is their breakfast special.
-Included in that deal are 2 eggs, choice of meat, southwest potatoes, and tortillas, costing only $4.79 and made available until noon daily.
+Included in that deal are 2 eggs, choice of meat, southwest potatoes, and tortillas, costing only $4.95 and made available until noon daily.

 Carlos n Charlie’s at Flamingo: Qualifying as cheap Mexican food on the Strip, Carlos n’ Charlies offers an assortment of tacos, burgers, burritos, fajitas, and bowls at a price point under $20.
-See the full menu.

 Diablo’s Cantina at Luxor: While not everything on the menu can be considered overly cheap, Diablo’s does serve a selection of tacos served with rice and black beans for $15 – $18.
 Not a bad option when seeking cheap Mexican food on the Strip!

 Gonzalez y Gonzalez at New York New York: Offering a collection of Mexican fare, one of the best value offerings includes their 2 item combo meal.
 That meal allows you to select two items (Tacos, Enchilada, or Burrito) which are served with Mexican rice for $16.95.
 There is also a cheap “La Mexicana” Burger which is a chorizo patty topped with poblano chile and guacamole and served with fries for $14.95.
-See the full menu.

 Nacho Daddy at Planet Hollywood: With locations both on the Strip in the Miracle Mile Shops and on Fremont Street, Nacho Daddy is right on the precipice of qualifying as cheap Mexican food in Las Vegas.
 Relatively inexpensive options that stand out are their street tacos, nachos, enchilada, and breakfast options that land right at or below a $20 price point.

 Chipotle: I know, I know, it’s not original at all… but it’s a valid option.
 After all, what hits the spot the day after drinking than a bulging, calorie-laden burrito from Chipotle?
 Anyway, you can find it right between Harrah’s and Casino Royale on the north end of the Strip.

-Cheap Mexican Restaurants Downtown Las Vegas
+Cheap Mexican Restaurants in Downtown Las Vegas

 Casa Don Juan in The Arts District: Located in the Las Vegas Arts District, Casa Don Juan is accessible from Fremont Street via the free Downtown Loop Shuttle.
 Once there, stop in to choose from a selection of burritos priced under $15, tacos for $4.75 each, and more at a palatable price point.
 For those that are less adventurous, they even serve traditional burgers and fries for around $11.
-View the full menu.

 Fresh Mexican Grill at Plaza: Serving an assortment of street tacos, burritos, nachos, quesadillas, and more, Fresh Mexican Grill at Plaza can satisfy your hunger at a price point of under $10.

 International Eatery: Among the various quick-serve concepts within the food court on Fremont Street is a cheap Mexican food spot that will allow you to gorge yourself for under $15.
 It’s not fancy, but if cheap Mexican food in Las Vegas is what you seek, this is a great spot.